1. Ribersborg, Malmö

 2. Tanto Beach, Stockholm

 If you're looking for a Stockholmer on a hot summer's day, chances are you'll find them here.
-The sand beach at Tantolunden park is fairly new – it was set up just five years ago and became an immediate hit.

 This is the perfect place to savour those long, Swedish summer nights.
 Prepare to be blown away by the facts that 1) it's nearly midnight, 2) the sun has yet to set, and 3) you're going for a swim in the city centre of a European capital.